 myth #1

-you need a college degree to break into film
+you need a college degree to break into the media or film industries

 Bad Boy Quentin